pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/09_Custom_Layouts.md

 In order to define a custom layout, open the Custom Layout Editor through the Configure Custom Layouts button in the class editor.
 You can define as many layouts as you want.
 In the left panel you will see the master definition, in the middle the custom layout you are currently editing and on the right the specific settings for the selected field.
-You are able to modify all visual aspects of the field.
+You can to modify all visual aspects of the field.
 Other settings concerning the data aspects are locked.
 You can drag and drop elements from the master layout to the custom layout tree, or you can add layout components using the context menu.